SwingTheVine/Wplace-TelemetryServer/README.md

 4. Your Operating System type
 5. The time the request was sent

-The stored data is deleted every 1 hour, and is compiled into the following long-term storage:
+The stored data is deleted every hour, and is compiled into the following long-term storage:
 * Total users (E.g. 58 Blue Marble users this hour)
+* How many users of each type of Blue Marbler version (E.g. 1938 v1.0.0 users; 14 v0.91.0 users)
-* How many of each type of browser (E.g. 50 Chrome users; 24 Firefox users this hour)
+* How many users of each type of browser (E.g. 50 Chrome users; 24 Firefox users this hour)
-* How many of each type of operating system (E.g. 148 Edge users; 39 Windows users this hour)
+* How many users of each type of operating system (E.g. 148 Edge users; 39 Windows users this hour)

 The long-term storage is stripped of all PII.
-Therefore, the data can be considered ephemeral and anonymous.
+Therefore, the data can be considered ephemeral/anonymous.

 ## Disclaimers
 ### Who has access to the server?